War Planes and Word Games

 The route Google presented me would take about 30 minutes to walk – not ideal, but it’s not like I had anything better to do for half the day.
 The next train didn’t leave until well into the afternoon.
-My route took me past a local market which was perhaps best described with that much over-used adjective: “bustling”.
+My route took me past a local market, which was perhaps best described with that much over-used adjective: “bustling”.
 It was quite fascinating to watch joints of meat being butchered literally out on the street.
-Good thing I’m not squeamish.
+It’s a good thing I’m not squeamish!

 Once I started getting into the more residential areas of Hanoi, the “roads” that Google Maps was sending me down started getting narrower and narrower.
 Now, I grew up in and around York in the UK, where there’s a famously narrow street called “The Shambles”.
 It took its name from the fact that most of the shops there were originally butchers (they’re now mostly jewellers) and they would throw their offals and offcuts into the gutters in the street, creating a shambolic scene.
 The timber buildings on either side of the narrow lane are so old that they have started to lean over under their own weight, to the point that they nearly touch at the top.
 Ngõ 158 Ngọc Hà makes The Shambles look like a six-lane highway.